sheffieldAndrew/as-news-backend/README.md

   PGUSER=your username (ubtunu only)
   PGPASSWORD=your password (ubuntu only)

-From here run the seeding scripts to get started
+From here run the seeding scripts to get started using the test data

 - npm run setup-dbs
 - npm run seed

+To run tests - npm t

 Minimum versions - run v16.16.0 or later of Node.js and 14.4 or later of PSQL.